-STEP 1: Pick Location > STEP 2: Pick a Counselor > STEP 3: Schedule Appointment
+STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

-- teens and young adults
+- adults (18+)

 Philosophy and Therapeutic Approach

-Just as we nurture a plant through the soil and at its roots, we also need to be nurtured and fed at our roots with grace, truth, and time.
-The results of which will bring healthier and more abundant fruit to our lives.
-Ultimately, the goal of counseling is to help move us from simply coping and settling to restoration and redemption, and into a more confident, meaningful, fulfilling, connected, and authentic life.
+Just as we nurture a plant through the soil at its roots, we also need to be nurtured and fed at our roots through grace, truth, and time.
+The results will bring healthier and more abundant fruit to our lives.
+Ultimately, the goal of counseling is to help us move from simply coping and settling to restoration and redemption–into a more confident, meaningful, fulfilling, connected, and authentic life.